 Within All market activity, all of the reports are versatile.
 For example:

 - You have a property for sale that you've been marketing for a while and are struggling to generate enough interest.
-You've tried all the marketing tricks by changing the photo order, refreshing the description, given price reductions and used your Premium Listing credits (if applicable).
+You've tried all the marketing tricks by changing the photo order, refreshing the description, given price reductions and used your Premium Listings credits (if applicable).

 If the conversation gets to the point where the landlord or vendor is talking about another agent taking this property on, you can view other agent statistics using the Price reductions, Slow movers and Fallen through reports, accessed within All market activity.